luminus-framework/luminus/resources/public/md/useful_libraries.md

 * [Schema](https://github.com/prismatic/schema) - a Clojure(Script) library for declarative data description and validation.
 * [Urly](https://github.com/michaelklishin/urly) - a library that unifies parsing of URIs, URLs and URL-like values like relative href values
 * [Validateur](http://clojurevalidations.info/articles/getting_started.html) - a validation library inspired by Ruby's ActiveModel
+* [Throttler](https://github.com/brunoV/throttler) Uses the token bucket algorithm to control both the overall rate as well as the burst rate for incoming requests

 It's just few categories, more libraries related to web development for testing, data validation, text search, random data generation,